 Zambia Travel Health Advice

-Typhoid, polio, rabies and hepatitis A vaccinations are recommended for travel to Zambia.
+Typhoid, polio, rabies and hepatitis A vaccinations should be considered for travel to Zambia.
 Malaria is endemic in Zambia (prophylaxis is essential), and outbreaks of cholera and dysentery are common especially during the rainy season.
 Yellow fever is a risk in the northwest and western provinces.
 Visitors to game parks are at risk of African trypanosomiasis (sleeping sickness), which is carried by tsetse flies; insect repellent is ineffective against tsetse flies.
 The country also has one of the highest rates of HIV/Aids infection worldwide.
-Avoid swimming or wading in bodies of fresh water, such as lakes, ponds, streams, or rivers due to the presence of bilharzia.
+Visitors should avoid swimming or wading in bodies of fresh water, such as lakes, ponds, streams, or rivers due to the presence of bilharzia.

 Medical facilities in the country are under-developed and limited to the point that basic drugs and even clean needles are often not available.
 The small clinics in Lusaka are regarded as superior to the general hospitals, but clinics in rural areas are rarely stocked with anything more than aspirin or plasters.
-Full travel insurance, including cover for medical evacuation by air, is therefore essential and it is vital to bring a good first aid kit.
-Avoid food bought from local street vendors and ensure drinking water is filtered and boiled, or bought in sealed, branded bottles.
+Full travel insurance, including cover for medical evacuation by air, is therefore essential and it is vital to bring a good first-aid kit.
+Visitors should avoid food bought from local street vendors and ensure drinking water is filtered and boiled, or bought in sealed, branded bottles.

 View information on diseases:

 We are looking for contributors for our Zambia travel guide.
 If you are a local, a regular traveller to Zambia or a travel professional with time to contribute and answer occasional forum questions, please contact us.